**process z7p#

 {

-ARRAY<STRING> o; // declare an array of strings to store input variables' names
+ARRAY<STRING> o; // declare an array of strings to store output variables' names

 o.resize(1); // resize the array